nathell/wordchampions/README.md

-# gridlock
+# Word Champions

 A fun word game!

 ## Building and hacking

-To launch a dev environment with Emacs and Figwheel:

- 1. Have Leiningen, Emacs, sassc and a recent CIDER installed
- 2. `M-x cider-jack-in-clojurescript`
- 3. The app should pop on http://localhost:3449

-Outside of Emacs, `lein figwheel` should work.

-To build a production version: `lein with-profile uberjar cljsbuild once`.
-This will produce a deployable version in `target/resources/public/`.
+First, do `yarn install` to install shadow-cljs.
+Then just `make`.

+This will start a dev server on http://localhost:8000, serving the contents of `resources/public`.

+To build in release mode: `make release`.
+After that, you can just server `resources/public` with a static server.

 ## Play it